dvens/flex-seats/README.md

 ## TODO's and Features
 There are still somethings that can be improved or can be added to the application.
 Here is a list of things that I could add:
 - [ ] Add a calendar to the desk page so the user can book for a long period of time.
-- [ ] Add criticial CSS to each PHP file
 - [ ] Remove desks when a room is being removed
 - [ ] Add UI transition to the calendar (page transition when a new date is being loaded).
 - [ ] Add a service worker to cache certain files (css and javascript file).